You have no items in your shopping cart.

 In 1998, the store encompassed the entire building, and a second phase of construction and interior design followed in 1999.

-In June 2005 Krombholz is celebrating our 75th birthday.
-The first five years of this decade have been challenging.
+In June 2015 Krombholz is celebrating our 75th birthday.
+The first fifteen years of this decade have been challenging.
 Change in a broad sense has been a part of the Krombholz business strategy.
 Some of these changes include an aggressive marketing campaign, a continually evolving web site and a strategy to grow those parts of its business that Krombholz can stand out in.
 These areas include custom designing, a more unique mix of inventory and a strong presence in the upper end market.

 In retrospect, each generation of Krombholz’s have operated their business in different ways that was and is unique them.
 The underlying element of consistency includes a customer focus and rock solid ethics.